WSLockhart/WSLockhart.github.io/go.md

 - [Go Puzzles](https://www.goproblems.com)
 - [The Surrounding Game](https://www.surroundinggamemovie.com/): a documentary film

-Last but not least, if you're in the Minneapolis–Saint Paul area, the [Twin Cities Go Club](https://baduk.club/club/twincities) meets on Thursdays and Saturdays.
+Last but not least, if you're in the Minneapolis–St Paul area, the [Twin Cities Go Club](https://twincitiesgo.club/) meets on Thursdays and Saturdays.
 Beginners welcome!